Sleep Week 2019! How to promote healthy sleep in my child?

 For more information and further resources that might be able to help – LHA Sleep Page and Sleep Council

-Tara is a Specialist Paediatric Occupational Therapist, currently based in Berkshire.
+Tara is a Paediatric Occupational Therapist, currently based in North Queensland.
 She has extensive experience working with children who have individual, additional and complex needs.
-She has a detailed understanding of early intervention, trauma, trans-disciplinary working, autism, sensory processing, as well as the importance of meaningful occupation.
+She has a detailed understanding of early intervention, trans-disciplinary working, autism, sensory processing, as well as the importance of meaningful occupation.
+Her easy-going but effective approach works with families from all backgrounds, and her passion is ensuring that therapy 'works in real life' for families and children.
+She builds LHA and blogs in her evenings and spare time.
+She currently lives in sunny Townsville with her husband, Tim and their two sons.

 Leave a Comment